 Antibiotic use can disturb the natural bacteria that every person has in their digestive tract and this can cause diarrhea in up to 30% of people.
-The symptoms are usually mild, however, the diarrhea can lead to premature discontinuation of the antibiotics, and occasionally, people can develop a serious life-threatening infection of the colon.
+The symptoms are usually mild, however, diarrhea can lead to premature discontinuation of the antibiotics, and occasionally, people can develop a serious life-threatening infection of the colon.
 A recent article published in the Journal of the American Medical Association (JAMA) reviewed the use of probiotics (beneficial microbes) to prevent and treat antibiotic-associated diarrhea.
 This study reviewed the findings of 63 clinical trials and found that probiotic use may reduce the risk of antibiotic-associated diarrhea by up to 42%.
-The study could not determine the probiotic composition, dose, or dosing interval that is most effective and more studies are needed.
+The study could not determine the probiotic composition, dose, or dosing interval that is most effective, and more studies are needed.